Zankoku-Okuno/unicoder/README.md

 well as the identifier character set, so Unicoder can be relevant to any type of text data.

+By default, unicoder takes input on stdin and puts the unicodized verision on
+stdout: `unicoder < file.in > file.out`.
+Unicoder can also operate in-place on multiple files (`unicoder -i src/*.c`) and in file-watch mode (`unicoder -w 'src/**/*.c' &`; note that the glob pattern is quoted so that it is passed into unicoder instead of being expanded immediately).

 There's more documentation on our [Viewdocs](http://zankoku-okuno.viewdocs.io/unicoder/).
 If you're learning to use Unicoder, I would especially recommend our [examples](http://zankoku-okuno.viewdocs.io/unicoder/examples.md).

 Examples
 --------